crystaldba/postgres-mcp/README.md

 2. *Generate candidate indexes*
     Once we have a list of SQL queries that we want to improve through indexing, we generate a list of indexes that we might want to add.
-    To do this we parse the SQL and identify any columns used in filters, joins, grouping, or sorting.
+    To do this, we parse the SQL and identify any columns used in filters, joins, grouping, or sorting.

     To generate all possible indexes we need to consider combinations of these columns, because Postgres supports [multicolumn indexes](https://www.postgresql.org/docs/current/indexes-multicolumn.html).
-    In the present implementation we include only one permutation of each possible multicolumn index, selected at random.
+    In the present implementation, we include only one permutation of each possible multicolumn index, which is selected at random.
-    We make this simplification to reduce the search space because permutations often have equivalent performance, however we hope to improve in this area.
+    We make this simplification to reduce the search space because permutations often have equivalent performance.
+    However we hope to improve in this area.

 3. *Search for the optimal index configuration*.
     Our objective is to find the combination of indexes that optimally balances the performance benefits against the costs of storing and maintaining those indexes.